joshuabeny1999/telegram-server-update-bot/Readme.md

 ```
 ### 3. Get your ChatUserID
 1. Start program on your Server in setup mode: `./telegram-server-update-bot botsetup`
-2. Open your own Telegram bot with the App and send command `/getchatid`
+2. Open now your own Telegram bot with the Telegram-App and send command `/getchatid`
-3. You should get now the chatid
+3. You should recieve now the chatid
-4. On your server stop program with keyboard shortcut `CTRL+C`
+4. On your Server stop program with keyboard shortcut `CTRL+C`
 5. Extend now the config with the chatUserID
 ```yaml
 BotAPIToken: "YOUR_TELEGRAM_API_TOKEN"